 Kellie is a children’s author, presenter, book reviewer, blogger, and freelance writer with a BA degree in Literature.
 Her first picture book, Cloud Conductor, was released by Wombat Books in 2018.
 She has three more picture books on the way in 2020.
 Evie Is All Ears and Yes!
 No. will be published by Little Pink Dog Books in August and September respectively, and This is NOT a Book! is coming out with EK Books in October.
-Kellie also has a picture book being published by Macmillan in the USA in 2020, and her first junior fiction novel will be published by Wombat Books in 2020.
+Kellie also has a picture book being published by Macmillan in the USA in 2020, and her first junior fiction novel coming out in Australia in 2021/2022.

 Kellie has been a full-time writer for over seven years, writing content for individuals and companies around the world, including MYOB, Optus, Fiji Airways, and St. George Bank.
-She has experience working in publishing in Australia, in both the publishing department and as a sales rep for Pan Macmillan, and then as a rep for Hardie Grant Gift (Taltrade Books at the time).
-Kellie's career also includes time spent in marketing and PR roles, and in business as an ecommerce store founder.
-She understands the writer's life from all angles, and is adept at wearing the many hats required to be a full-time creative.
+She has experience working in publishing in Australia, in both the publishing and sales department of major publishers.
+Kellie's career also includes time spent in marketing and PR roles, and in business as an e-commerce store founder.
+She understands the writer's life from all angles.

 Kellie is available to come and speak to your class, school, library patrons, festival visitors and other guests on numerous topics.
 Sessions can cover book readings and interactive activities; workshops with specific exercises; and talks on a writer's life, publishing, storytelling techniques etc.